yxuansu/OpenAlpaca/README.md

 # Data:

 The data, i.e. [openalpaca.json](https://github.com/yxuansu/OpenAlpaca/blob/main/openalpaca.json), we use to fine-tune the model contains ~15k instances and is constructed from the [databricks-dolly-15k dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k) by removing samples that are too long.
 Following the original databricks-dolly-15k dataset, our data is also licensed under [the CC BY-SA 3.0 license](https://repositories.lib.utexas.edu/bitstream/handle/2152/11616/license_text?sequence=2&isAllowed=y) which allows it to be used in any academic and commerical purposes.

+**Format:** Following [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca), our json file is a list of dictionaries, each one contains the following fields.
+- `instruction`: it describes the task the model should perform.
+- `input`: optional context or input for the task.
+- `output`: the answer to the instruction (and the optional input) which is written by human.

+To